automation64/codeskel64/README.md

 Help on implementing new features and maintaining the code base is welcomed.

 - [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md)

+## Disclaimer

+This repository is provided "as is" without any warranties and is intended solely for educational purposes.
+The author is not responsible for any damages or issues arising from its use.
+Additionally, this project is not affiliated with or endorsed by any organization or entity.
+Use at your own risk.

 ## License